martpet/trip-pics/README.md

 * Copy the *test* hosted zone id to a variable named `stagingHostedZoneId` in *backend/consts/appConsts.ts*.
 * Copy the *NS* record from the *test* zone into the *Production* account *root* zone.

-In the *HostedZones* account:
+In the *DevService* account:
 * Create the *dev* public hosted zone with name `dev.yourdomain.com`.
 * Copy the *dev* hosted zone id to a variable named `devHostedZoneId` in *backend/consts/appConsts.ts*.
 * Copy the *NS* record from the *dev* zone into the *Production* account *root* zone.

 #### Create a policy

-In the *HostedZones* account create a policy named `DevHostedZoneChangeRecords`.
+In the *DevService* account create a policy named `HostedZoneChangeRecords`.

 <details>
     <summary>Policy content</summary>